river06/leetcode2/README.md

         - Build the lookup table for the target string!
     - brutal force: reverse the string and compare the beginning and end
     - two pointers algorithm: use the counting property to find the length of the longest palindrome.
+- **longest palindromic substring**
+    - `Manacher algorithm`
+        - This needs inserting special character between original characters.
+It makes the algorithm much easier to understand.
+The special characters are also inserted in the edges.
+The length of half of the palindrome is the length of the original palindrome.
+    - Expand around center: be careful of even length palindrome.
+Just call the expand function twice, it is much easier than inserting special character between original characters.
+    - Dynamic programming: `dp(i,j)` if string(i,j) is palindrome. `dp(i,j)` depends on `dp(i+1, j-1)`, so fill up the matrix backwards in `i` direction and forwards in `j` direction.
 - **palindrome partitioning**: my solution is DP plus backtracking
+- **palindrome partitioning II**: my solution uses two DP, but they can be combined into one if the iteration sequence is the same.
 - **misc**
     - **palindrome number**: invert half the number to avoid overflow
     - **valid palindrome**: just be careful of special cases